gagannagpal131/Dynamic-Images/README.md

 This app is optimised for iOS 10.

 NOTE:-
-Upon cloning the files, change the folder name to "Dynamic GIFS".
+Upon cloning the files, drag the .xcodeproj file into .xcworkspace file .